Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend S-Chicane

-We find that, the theoretical results in both case 1 and case 2 show that the last two dipoles are weaker than the first two dipoles for a symmetric $S$-chicane.
-More specifically, the dipole 3(4) is weaker than the dipole 2(1) for both case 1 and case 2, as shown in Figs. \ref{fig:s-chicane-0.25} and \ref{fig:s-chicane-0.25-sameLB}.
-This weakening becomes more pronounced as the compression factor increases.
+We find that, the theoretical results for both Case 3 and Case 4 indicate that the last two dipoles are weaker (shorter) than the first two dipoles for the asymmetric S-chicane.
+More specifically, the 3rd (4th) dipole is shorter or weaker than the 2nd (1st) dipole for Case 3 or Case 4, respectively.
+This weakening or shortening effect becomes more pronounced as the compression factor increases.
+We also find that a symmetric S-chicane fails to satisfy the CSR cancelation conditions in our calculation, as none of the compression factors $C$ in Figs. \ref{fig:s-chicane-0.25} and \ref{fig:s-chicane-0.25-sameLB} meet the requirement that both $q_2 =-2$ and $q_3=2$.

-We also find that a symmetric $S$-chicane cannot satisfy the CSR-cancelation conditions in our calculation, since no compression factor $C$ in Figs. \ref{fig:s-chicane-0.25} and \ref{fig:s-chicane-0.25-sameLB} satisfies both $q_2 =-2$ and $q_3=2$.
-Then an interesting question arises, whether a CSR-cancelled chiacne can be achieved, by fine adjustments of a symmetric $S$-chicane with four equal-length dipoles and fixed dipole positions.
-To this end, just adjust the strength of the dipoles to $q_2=-1.62, q_3=0.87, q_4=-0.25$ according to Fig. \ref{fig:s-chicane-0.25-sameLB} (or Eq. \eqref{eq:condition1}).
-Because the compression factor $C$ is equal to $14.2$ in case 2 when $L_{d2}/L_{d1}=2, L_{d3}/L_{d1}=1$ is satisfied from Fig. \ref{fig:s-chicane-0.25-LD-sameLB}.
-Finally, the asymmetric $S$-chicane with cancelled CSR is activated.
-Of course, the subtleties of the theory cannot always be fully demonstrated in the experiment.
-Therefore, further simulations and even experimental verification will be essential.